Skip to content

 She/her

-Iqra is a fourth-year S.J.D.
+Iqra is a sixth-year S.J.D.
 Candidate from Pakistan.
 She loves coffee (pictured), lifting weights, painting, and baking.
 Her research interests include Family Law, Gender and the Law, and International Human Rights.
 In the Summer of 2024, she taught “Sexuality, Gender and the Law” at Northeastern University School of Law.
 She loves organizing events and get-togethers, so if you have ideas do let her know!

 Hastings Hall